-Tuesday, October 16th is the eighth night of Navratri 2018 in North America and Europe.
+Saturday, October 5th is the eighth night of Navratri 2019 in North America.
 Navratri is the nine night Indian festival honoring the many forms which the goddess Durga has taken.
 Thus, the goddesses are known as NavaDurga (nine Durgas).
 Each goddess represents particular virtues and attributes which we can embrace.
 The women in the states of Gujarat and Maharashtra wear saris (traditional Indian clothing) to match the auspicious color for the goddess that day.
 Additionally, one of the nava graha (nine planets) in Jyotish is associated with each NavDurga.
 This is the second of three nights dedicated to honoring Saraswati.

 Maheshasura is an embodiment of tamo guna – the qualities of heaviness, lethargy, and ignorance.
 Durga is the embodiment of dharma or right action.
 She acts for noble purposes.
 The Devi Bhagavatam tells the story of how Maheshasura incarnated on the earth.
 The chant Aigiri Nandini – Maheshasura Mardini also relates this tale and is chanted on Durgashtami.

 Mahagauri (“very fair”) is the NavaDurga whom we worship on Durgashtami.
-The auspicious sari color is pink, according to Drik panchang.
+The auspicious sari color is peacock green, according to Drik panchang.
 The governing planet is Rahu (the North node of the Moon).

 You should offer coconut as prasad (blessed food) to Mahagauri.
 It is widely believed that donating coconuts to the Brahmans on Ashtami, blesses a childless couple with a child.